 And if you run into any sort of problem, they are always there to help you.

 Having a guide also enriches your trekking experience as they inform you about various things you should know while on the trek.
 They help navigate the route, and will always alert you when there is danger ahead.
-The cost of the guide ranges from USD 35 to 40 per day.
+The cost of a licensed, experienced trekking guide typically ranges from USD 35 to USD 40 per day (this generally includes the guide’s food, accommodation and insurance).

-Guide is your best friend on this high altitude adventure and we strongly advise every one of you to hire an experience guided on your journey even though you have to add more to your total Everest Base Camp Trek cost.
+Note: The Government of Nepal mandated that all foreign trekkers must hire a licensed guide (or join an organized trek) as of April 2023.
+For safety and to comply with regulations, we strongly advise hiring an experienced guide for your journey.
+Guide is your best friend on this high altitude adventure and we strongly advise every one of you to hire an experience guided on your journey even though you have to add more to your total EBC trek cost.

 And if you cannot carry your own bag, hiring a porter is always a good decision.
 As you walk higher, with the increase in altitude, the trekking becomes more difficult.